'You're making a mockery of us': Small business' shock at latest CRL hardship fund meeting

 Business owners affected by the ongoing delays to Auckland's City Rail Link (CRL) say they were shocked at what they heard in Thursday's meeting.

-Details of the fund were announced just before Christmas, after months of small businesses affected by the closure of lower Albert St calling out for more clarity.
+Details of a hardship fund were announced just before Christmas, after months of small businesses affected by the closure of lower Albert St calling out for more clarity.

 "We were told the City Rail Link would have a valuer come to the business and check the actual rent the business is paying on the lease, say $10,000 a month, for example.